plotCDF() plots the cumulative distribution over body size from small to

 If

-Character string specifying whether the x-axis should use a log10 scale, in the same form as the base
+Character string specifying which axes should use a log10 scale, in the same form as the base

 A boolean value that determines whether the formatted data used for the plot is returned instead of the plot itself.
-Default value is FALSE
+Default is FALSE.

 Value